Leading German Law Firm in the Field of Immigration, Residence Permits and Citizenship Rights

 The desire to make the changes had been around for a long time.
 Many claims for German Citizenship for Nazi victims were refused on the grounds that they came through the female line before changes were made on that front.
 However, the major demand for change arose with the rise in demand for German citizenship by people in the UK in the wake of the Brexit referendum.
 Article 116(2) of the Grundgesetz is one of the ways by which people could obtain citizenship which brought it back into focus.

-group by the name of Article 116 Exclusion Group put the issue to the forefront.
+A group by the name of Article 116 Exclusion Group put the issue to the forefront.
 They have made the point that the importance of this change extends beyond Brexit.
-Although Brexit was the spark that led to the movement, the demand for justice was of greater importance.
+Although Brexit was the spark that led to the movement, the demand for justice for those who had been mistreated – from those with Jewish ancestors to those with other backgrounds who had also suffered – was of greater importance.
 That many of the members had rejected claims for German citizenship decades prior to that referendum demonstrates how the desire for this movement was much greater than just Brexit-related.

 The Benefits of German Citizenship